OpenModelica/OpenModelica/doc/UsersGuide/source/optimization.rst

 -  The corresponding variable is **constant** during all simulations.
-       The OMOptim optimization in version 0.9 only concerns static parameters’ optimization *i.e.* values found for these parameters will be constant during all simulation time.
+       The OMOptim optimization in version 0.9 only concerns static parameters' optimization *i.e.* values found for these parameters will be constant during all simulation time.

 -  The corresponding variable should play an **input** role in the model